-and Vehrencamp, 2011; Hughes, 2000).
-Most signals reliably reflect the intrinsic attribute being advertised by the signaller, assuming a strong correlation between the perceived quality (e.g. signal size) and the actual underlying quality (e.g. strength, fighting ability, resource holding potential) (Számadó, 2011a,b).
+Males of many animal species use displays of weapons to signal aggressive intent and fighting capacity to opponents in order to avoid the potential costs of combat (Arnott and Elwood, 2010; Berglund et al., 1996; Kokko, 2013).
+The accuracy of the information transferred between opponents can govern the outcomes of these aggressive displays (Searcy and Nowicki, 2005).
+Signals of potential strength can effectively change an opponent's behaviour as both competitors in a bout can assess the likelihood of combat success should the dispute escalate to physical contact (Bradbury and Vehrencamp, 2011; Hughes, 2000).
+Most signals reliably reflect the intrinsic attribute being advertised by the signaller, assuming a strong correlation between the perceived quality (e.g. signal size) and the actual underlying quality (e.g. strength, fighting ability, resource holding potential) (Szamado, 2011a; Szamado, 2011b).
 For example, dewlap (throat fan) size in many Anolis lizards is a reliable signal of strength (Lailvaux and Irschick, 2007).
-Male anoles frequently engage in prefight displays involving extension of their dewlaps, and while dewlap morphology is highly variable, size (perceived signal) is highly correlated with bite force (actual quality) (Lailvaux and Irschick, 2007).
-Theoretical models of signal reliability suggest that on average signals must be beneficial to both signaller and receiver in order to be evolutionarily stable, and signals should also transfer reliable information (Smith and Harper, 1995, 2003).
-However, this is not always the case and under certain conditions unreliable signals can pervade signalling systems and be maintained in frequencies greater than initially theorised (Számadó, 2000, 2008, 2011b).
+Male anoles frequently engage in prefight displays involving extensions of their dewlaps and while they can be highly variable in size, dewlap size (perceived signal) is highly correlated with bite force (actual quality) (Lailvaux and Irschick, 2007).
+Theoretical models of signal reliability suggest that on average signals must be beneficial to both signaller and receiver in order to be evolutionarily stable, and signals should also transfer reliable information (Maynard Smith and Harper, 1995; Maynard Smith and Harper, 2003).
+However this is not always the case and under certain conditions unreliable signals can pervade signalling systems and be maintained in frequencies greater than initially theorised (Szamado, 2000; Szamado, 2008; Szamado, 2011b).
 Unreliable signals do not transmit accurate information to receivers and occur when the perceived quality (via signal size) becomes decoupled from the actual underlying quality (Lailvaux et al., 2009).
 Empirical evidence of such signals has been identified in several species of crustaceans via this mismatch of signal size and underlying quality; for example, high variability of claw size to strength relationships in crayfish (Walter et al., 2011; Wilson et al., 2007), bluff displays in stomatopods (Steger and Caldwell, 1983) and discrete phenotypic claw morphs in fiddler crabs (Backwell et al., 2000).
-In fact, one of the best-studied examples of unreliable signalling has been described for the regenerated major claws of male fiddler crabs (e.g. Backwell et al., 2000; Bywater et al., 2014; Lailvaux et al., 2009; McLain et al., 2010).
+In fact one of the best-studied examples of unreliable signalling has been described for the regenerated major claws of male fiddler crabs (e.g. Backwell et al., 2000; Bywater et al., 2014; Lailvaux et al., 2009; McLain et al., 2010).